sandeepdhobi/shopify-app-plugin/setup-sync.md

 # Product Sync Setup Guide

-This guide will help you set up the product sync feature for your Shopify app.
+This guide will help you set up the improved product sync feature for your Shopify app.

+## Key Improvements

+- **Simplified Architecture**: Removed Redis dependency, uses SQLite and in-memory job tracking
+- **Single Job Processing**: Only one sync job runs at a time for better resource management
+- **Optimized Performance**: Parallel batch processing with improved rate limiting (5 req/sec)
+- **Enhanced Error Handling**: Better error tracking and consecutive error detection
+- **Improved Cancellation**: Simplified and more reliable job cancellation
+- **Better UI**: Updated frontend to reflect single-job architecture

 ## Prerequisites

-1. **Redis Server**: The sync feature uses Redis for job queue management.
-   - Install Redis locally: `brew install redis` (macOS) or `sudo apt-get install redis-server` (Ubuntu)
-   - Start Redis: `redis-server`
-   - Alternative: Use a cloud Redis service like Redis Cloud or AWS ElastiCache

-2. **Node.js**: Make sure you have Node.js 16+ installed
+1. **Node.js**: Make sure you have Node.js 16+ installed

+2. **SQLite**: The sync feature uses SQLite for job tracking (included with Node.js)

 ## Setup Steps